 We have shown that there was a gradual increase in MTCO over the Holocene, both for most of the individual sites represented in the data set and for Iberia as a whole.
 Colder winters in southern Europe during the mid-Holocene (6 ka) are a feature of many earlier reconstructions (e.g. Cheddadi et al., 1997; Wu et al., 2007).
 A general warming trend over the Holocene is seen in gridded reconstructions of winter season (December, January, February) temperatures as reconstructed using the modern analogue approach by Mauri et al. (2015), although there is somewhat less millennial-scale variability in these reconstructions (SI Fig. S8).
-Nevertheless, their reconstructions show a cooling of 3°C in the early Holocene, are comparable in magnitude to the ca 4°C cooling at 11.5 ka reconstructed here.
+Nevertheless, their reconstructions show a cooling of 3°C in the early Holocene, comparable in magnitude to the ca 4°C cooling at 11.5 ka reconstructed here.
 Although they show conditions slightly cooler than present persisting up to 1 ka, the differences are very small (ca 0.5°C) after 2 ka, again consistent with our reconstructions of MTCO similar to present by 2.5 ka.
-Quantitative reconstructions of winter temperature are available for 5 terrestrial sites from the Iberian Peninsula in the Kaufman et al. (2020) compilation of Holocene climate information.
-These sites all show a general trend of winter warming over the Holocene, but the magnitude of the change at some of the individual sites is much larger (ca 10°C) and there is no assessment off the uncertainty on these reconstructions.
-The composite curve of Kaufman et al. (2020) shows an increasing trend in MTCO through the Holocene but with large uncertainties (SI Fig. S8).
-Our reconstructed trend in winter temperature is consistent with the changes in insolation forcing at this latitude during the Holocene, and is also consistent with transient climate model simulations of the winter temperature response to changing insolation forcing over the late
+Quantitative reconstructions of winter temperature for the 5 terrestrial sites from the Iberian Peninsula in the Kaufman et al. (2020) compilation all show a general trend of winter warming over the Holocene, but the magnitude of the change at some of the individual sites is much larger (ca 10°C) and there is no assessment of the uncertainty on these reconstructions.
+The composite curve of Kaufman et al. (2020) shows an increasing trend in MTCO through the Holocene although with large uncertainties (SI Fig. S8).
+In contrast to the consistency of the increasing trend in MTCO during the Holocene between our reconstructions and those of Mauri et al. (2015) and Kaufman et al. (2020), there is no discernible trend in MTCO during the Holocene reconstruction of Tarroso et al. (2016).
+Indeed, there is no significant change in their MTCO values after ca 9 ka, either for the Peninsula as a whole (SI Fig. S8) or for any of the four subregions they considered.
+Our reconstructed trend in winter temperature is consistent with the changes in insolation forcing at this latitude during the Holocene, and is also consistent with transient climate model simulations of the winter temperature response to changing insolation forcing over the late Holocene in this region (SI Fig. S9).
+Thus, we suggest that changes in winter temperatures are a direct consequence of insolation forcing.